 GRAINS-U.S. soybeans and corn extend rally on South America weather

-Wheat also rose, but dealers said many market participants were still absent after the Christmas break, meaning relatively small trades could provoke larger-than-usual price moves.
+Wheat also rose early in the session, bolstered by hopes for greater export demand, then slipped by mid-day on technical trading.
+Dealers said many market participants were still on vacation after the Christmas break, so relatively small trades were causing larger-than-usual price moves.

-Chicago Board of Trade's most-active soybeans Sv1 rose 0.7% to $13.51-1/4 a bushel by 1137 GMT, extending gains seen before Christmas and hitting their highest since mid-August.
+Chicago Board of Trade's most-active soybeans Sv1 rose 1.96% to $13.67 a bushel by 1612 GMT, extending gains seen before Christmas and, in mid-day trading, hitting their highest since Aug.
+17.

 Soybean and corn crop harvests are expected to be smaller in southern Brazil this season as fields are suffering from dryness, weather forecasters and consultancies said.